 - Online bullying is bullying that takes place online or uses digital technology to send or publish content with the intention to harm someone. - In Aotearoa NZ, one in three 10-24 year olds report having been cyberbullied (Behind the Screen report 2016). - Access to technology means that it can happen at any time so people experiencing online bullying can be targeted 24/7. - Digital content can instantly be shared, spread and viewed by a wide audience and can be difficult to delete or remove. - Being able to remain anonymous and cyberbully someone creates an imbalance of power that doesn't depend on age, physical strength or social status.
 This means that even if someone wouldn't bully someone else in person, it is easier to say something online anonymously. - Online bullying can happen to anyone and can be done by one person or a group (for example, members of an online community).
-The online bullying could be private (for example, a text message) or be more public (for example, a post on Facebook). - Online bullying can include: - Sending mean texts, emails or messaging (for example, calling someone names or making fun of someone in a chat that includes multiple people) - Being shamed or called names online - Sending threatening texts, emails or instant messages - Posting hurtful messages, images or videos on social media (for example, posting an embarrassing video on Instagram) - Threatening to post sensitive or intimate photos or information online - Spreading lies, rumours or gossip about someone online (for example, anonymous messages or polls for example, on Tellonym) - Spreading private information about someone online - Pretending to be someone online by hacking their account - Creating a fake profile to make fun of you - Repeatedly attacking or killing an avatar or character in an online game can be a criminal offence. - There are a number of different laws that deal with online harassment.
-Some of them, like the Harassment Act, deal with harassment, bullying and intimidation regardless of the form of the behaviour that is, whether it's face to face, or through a note in your letterbox, or through texts, emails and online posts.
-More specifically, the Harmful Digital Communications Act serves to address and mitigate harm caused by digital communications. - See the REP: Sex for more on protection from harassment.
+The online bullying could be private (for example, a text message) or be more public (for example, a post on Facebook). - Online bullying can include: - Sending mean texts, emails or messaging (for example, calling someone names or making fun of someone in a chat that includes multiple people) - Being shamed or called names online - Sending threatening texts, emails or instant messages - Posting hurtful messages, images or videos on social media (for example, posting an embarrassing video on Instagram) - Threatening to post sensitive or intimate photos or information online - Spreading lies, rumours or gossip about someone online (for example, anonymous messages or polls for example, on Tellonym) - Spreading private information about someone online - Pretending to be someone online by hacking their account - Creating a fake profile to make fun of you - Repeatedly attacking or killing an avatar or character in an online game

+- Purposefully excluding people from online groups, chats or events - Repeated and unwanted texts, calls or messages to the point of harassment - The worst kinds of harassment including online bullying can be a criminal offence. - There are a number of different laws that deal with online harassment.
+Some of them, like the Harassment Act, deal with harassment, bullying and intimidation regardless of the form of the behaviour - that is, whether it's face to face, or through a note in your letterbox, or through texts, emails and online posts. - See the REP: Sex for more on protection from harassment.